 We offer two locations:

-All HHS MRI Scanners are accredited by ACR (American College of Radiology) this demonstrates our compliance to stringent quality measures.
+All Hallmark Health MRI Scanners are accredited by ACR (American College of Radiology) this demonstrates our compliance to stringent quality measures.

-Hallmark Health’s three magnets offers impressive image quality, fast scan imaging and MR Angiography utilizing the latest MRI technology.
+Hallmark Health’s two magnets offer impressive image quality, fast scan imaging and MR Angiography utilizing the latest MRI technology.
 Hallmark is committed to providing excellence of images, interpretation and services.
 They have earned a reputation with our referring physicians and our patients for our clinical accuracy and our patient friendly service.

 Hallmark’s imaging centers were designed to provide its users with outstanding “downtown” medical expertise in convenient community settings.

 The staff makes the real difference.
 Their commitment, caring, and expertise are vital components of the quality care.
 Their mission is to be responsive and flexible to assure access to service for the community, and timely results to referring physicians and their patients.